Vanishing results for the coherent cohomology of automorphic vector bundles over the Siegel variety in positive characteristic: -Zips and stratifications

 Then \begin{enumerate} \item $E_2^{i,j}$ degenerates at page $2$, \item ${E^{\prime}_1}^{i,j}$ degenerates at page $1$. \end{enumerate} \end{proposition} \begin{proof} See \cite[Corollaire 2.4 and Remarques 2.6 (iv)]{MR894379}. \end{proof} \begin{definition} Let $S$ be a scheme of characteristic $p$.
 Let $f : A \rightarrow S$ be an abelian scheme over $S$.
 The Hodge filtration of $A$ over $S$ is the two-step underlying filtration on $H^1_{\dR}(A/S)$ coming from the degeneration of the Hodge to de Rham spectral sequence

 \end{definition} \begin{definition} The conjugate filtration is the two-step underlying filtration on $H^1_{\dR}(A/S)$ coming from the degeneration of the conjugate spectral sequence

-\end{definition} The Hodge and the conjugate filtration are related on their graded pieces by the Cartier isomorphism which we recall the definition. \begin{definition} Let $S$ be a scheme of characteristic $p$ and $f : A \rightarrow S$ be a smooth morphism\footnote{Like an abelian scheme $A$ over $S$.}.
-The Cartier morphism is map of graded algebra
+\end{definition} The Hodge and the conjugate filtration are related on their graded pieces by the Cartier isomorphism which of we recall the definition. \begin{definition} Let $S$ be a scheme of characteristic $p$ and $f : A \rightarrow S$ be a smooth morphism\footnote{Such as an abelian scheme $A$ over $S$.}.
+The Cartier morphism is a map of graded algebras

 where $F : A \rightarrow A^{(p)}$ is the relative geometric Frobenius of $A$ over $S$.
 It is enough to define it in degree $0$ and $1$ and then use the graded algebra structure to extend it.
 In degree $0$, it is the map $F^{*} : \mathcal{O}_{A^{(p)}} \rightarrow F_*\mathcal{O}_{A}$.
 In degree $1$, it is a map